by Jose Soto •

 Alba Reyes, Fundación Sergio Urrego, Colombia

-“The intersection of race-ethnicity and sexual orientation creates elevated levels of risk of discrimination and stigma, which translate into negative mental health effects through conditions such as depression, anxiety, post-traumatic stress, substance use psychoactives and the tendency for suicide, which also influences the search for health care in afro-descendant transgender people from Chocó in Colombia.
+“The intersection of race-ethnicity and sexual orientation creates elevated levels of risk of discrimination and stigma, which translate into negative mental health effects through conditions such as depression, anxiety, post-traumatic stress, substance use, psychoactives and the tendency for suicide.
+This also influences access to health care among Afro-descendant transgender people from Chocó in Colombia.
 The Sergio Urrego Foundation is happy to receive this grant from HRC, with which we will be able to inform, educate and prevent the risks associated with the mental health of transgender youth and, in turn, create a support network to minimize the risks of suicide.”

 Tom Twongyeirwe Junior, Universal coalition of Affirming Africans Uganda, Uganda

 "Uganda is a religiously diverse country with 98% of the population subscribing to a certain religious affiliation.
-Therefore, religious leaders are super influential at both policy and community levels.
-Whilst homophobia in Uganda is mainly fueled by anti-gay religious leaders, this fund will be incredibly helpful to debunk the misinformation and myths being spread through engaging religious leaders, people of faith and faith-based institutions in a thought provoking dialogue".
+Therefore, religious leaders are super-influential at both policy and community levels.
+And since homophobia in Uganda is mainly fueled by anti-gay religious leaders, this grant will be incredibly helpful to debunk the misinformation and myths being spread through engaging religious leaders, people of faith and faith-based institutions in a thought-provoking dialogue".

 Donnya Zi Piggott, Pink Coconuts, Barbados